 Fort Renville

-Next on our list of forts in Minnesota, we have Fort Renville; tucked away in the picturesque landscapes of Minnesota, this fort like a chameleon of historical sites that had more makeovers than a Hollywood starlet.
+Next on our list of forts in Minnesota, we have Fort Renville; tucked away in one of the most picturesque and remote parts of Minnesota.
 Originally, in the 1820s, it wasn’t even a fort in the traditional sense – no cannons, no soldiers marching around.
 It was more like a fur trading post, run by a chap named Joseph Renville, a man of Dakota and French-Canadian descent.
-Joseph had the business savvy of a Wall Street broker and the survival skills of Bear Grylls, making him quite the character on the frontier.
+Joseph had the business savvy of a Wall Street broker and the survival skills of Bear Grylls, and turned the fort into a major trading hub, kind of like the Wall Street of wilderness but he also spread Christianity so it was kind of like a mission too.

 Fort Ridgely